anak4ta/structured-orb-dynamics/README.md

 ## Repository Layout

-`manuscript/` – PDF and LaTeX source files for the full write-up (Parts I–IV).
+`manuscript/` – PDF and LaTeX source files for the full write-up (Parts I–V).
 `code/` – Scripts for tracking, smoothing, curvature estimation, and feature extraction.
 `data/` – Processed PR-018 trajectory and feature series used in the figures.
 `results/` – Plots, traces, and reconstructed motion visualizations.